-In late 1960 Dell Comics, printed and distributed by Western Publishing, acquired the rights from Rod Serling's Cayuga Productions to create a Twilight Zone comic book.
-The comic book was initially published under the Dell imprint (Western and Dell had worked closely since the 1930s) and would not directly adapt the episodes of the show but would take an original material format (though there areinstances of the comic book loosely adapting original series episodes and reprinting Rod Serling's opening introductions almost verbatim from episodes of the show).
-Four issues after The Twilight Zone comic began its run under the Dell Comics imprint, Dell and Western Publishing had a falling out and Western decided to continue most of the Dell titles (many which feature properties licensed to Western), as well as create new titles, under their own imprint, Gold Key Comics.
+In late 1960, Western Publishing acquired the rights from Rod Serling's Cayuga Productions to create a Twilight Zone comic book.
+The comic book was initially published under the Dell imprint (Western and Dell had worked closely since the 1930s) and would not directly adapt the episodes of the show but would take an original material format (though there areinstances of the comic book loosely adapting original series episodes and reprinting Rod Serling's opening introductions from episodes of the show).
+Four issues after The Twilight Zone comic began its run under the Dell Comics imprint, Dell and Western Publishing had a falling out and Western decided to continue most of the Dell titles (many which feature properties licensed to Western), as well as create new titles under their own imprint, Gold Key Comics.
 It is under the Gold Key Comics imprint that The Twilight Zone remained for the bulk of its run.
-Gold Key Comics became a haven in the sixties for fantasy, science fiction, and horror properties with titles including Boris Karloff's Tales of Mystery, Grimm's Ghost Stories, and The Occult Files of Dr. Spektor.
-Late in its run The Twilight Zone comic switched to the Whitman imprint of Western's comic book line.
-The quality of the book suffered considerably thereafter.
-The publication schedule became irregular and reprints (sometimes comprising full issues) became common.
+Gold Key Comics became a haven in the '60s and into the '80s for fantasy, science fiction, and horror properties with titles including Boris Karloff's Tales of Mystery, Grimm's Ghost Stories, and The Occult Files of Dr. Spektor.
+Late in the run of The Twilight Zone comic, Western's comic book line added a new imprint, Whitman Comics, and many issues of The Twilight Zone comic were released under both labels.
 The Dell comic was incorporated into an existing series (continuing from the Dell Four Color anthology series)and therefore numbered in a preexisting pattern.
-The Dell comic lasted a mere two additional issues before the move to Gold Key, the series began marked issue #1 and ran to issue #92 with no change in numbering occurring with the move to the Whitman imprint.*
+The Dell comic lasted a mere two additional issues before the move to Gold Key Comics, in which the series began with a new issue #1 and ran to issue #91 with no change in numbering occurring with the move to/integration with the Whitman imprint.*

-Much like the second incarnation of The Twilight Zone on television, for which the second series of comic books owes its genesis but not its continued identity, Rod Serling wasn’t anywhere to be found.
+Similar to the second incarnation of The Twilight Zone on television, for which the second series of comic books owes its genesis but not its sustained creative identity, Rod Serling wasn’t to be found.
 Whereas Rod Serling's The Twilight Zone Magazine struck a perfect balance between coverage of the original series (and other classic science fiction and fantasy properties) and the more idiosyncratic styles of the 1980s, the NOW comic eschewed any connection to classic science fiction and fantasy to capitalize on the affront of graphic, mature fantasy content.
-Multiple covers were sometimes produced for one issue and covers were either drawn in a mature, hard science fiction style, often imitative of superior fantasy artists Richard Corben or Michael Whelan or as illustrations which, ironically, harkened back in style to the pre-60s science fiction and horror comics brought to its zenith by William Gaines and crew at E.C.
-When introductions were used they were iterated by a disembodied narrator unseen in the story.
+Multiple covers were sometimes produced for a single issue and these covers were either drawn in a mature, hard science fiction style, or as illustrations which, ironically, conjured the style of the pre-1960s science fiction and horror comics which brought along the creation of the Comics Code.
+When story introductions were utilized, they were delivered by a disembodied narrator.
 As was the publishing trend in comic books at the time, special issues were frequent and included a double-sized "science fiction" issue, a 3-D issue, an "all computer" issue, and a double sized annual issue.
-The most notable issue is the landmark series debut issue featuring award-winning speculative fiction author Harlan Ellison's script "Crazy as a Soup Sandwich" illustrated by artist Neal Adams.
-Ellison, who acted as Creative Consultant for a portion of the second Twilight Zone television series, provides an incisive essay preceding the story proper detailing his experiences working on the show.
-The NOW series ceased publication in late 1993, an early casualty of the over-publication crash which negatively affected the entire comic book industry by the end of the decade.
+The most notable issue is the landmark series debut issue featuring award-winning speculative fiction author Harlan Ellison's script "Crazy as a Soup Sandwich," illustrated by artist Neal Adams.
+Ellison, who acted as Creative Consultant for a time on the 1980s TheTwilight Zone television series, provides an incisive essay preceding the story detailing his experiences working on the show.
+The NOW series ceased publication in August, 1993, an early casualty of the over-publication crash which negatively affected the entire comic book industry by the middle of the decade.
 Like many of the NOW titles, The Twilight Zone series has never been reprinted in a collected edition.